Botulism: United States

-In the United States an average of 145 cases are reported each year.
-Of these, roughly 65% are infant botulism, 20% are wound botulism, and 15% are foodborne.
-Infant botulism is predominantly sporadic and not associated with epidemics, but great geographic variability exists.
-From 1974 to 1996, for example, 47% of all infant botulism cases reported in the U.S. occurred in California.
+In 2021, health departments reported 273 confirmed and probable cases of botulism in the United States.
+Of these, 66% were infant botulism, 24% wound botulism, 8% food-borne botulism, and 2% were of other or unknown etiology.
+Infant botulism is still predominantly sporadic rather than epidemic, but marked geographic variability persists; California accounted for 45 cases (25%) and Pennsylvania for 21 cases (12%) of the 2021 infant total.

-Between 1990 and 2000, the Centers for Disease Control and Prevention reported 263 individual foodborne cases from 160 botulism events in the United States with a case-fatality rate of 4%.
-Thirty-nine percent (103 cases and 58 events) occurred in Alaska, all of which were attributable to traditional Alaska aboriginal foods.
-In the lower 49 states, home-canned food was implicated in 70 events (~69%) with canned asparagus being the most frequent cause.
+Between 1990 and 2000, the Centers for Disease Control and Prevention (CDC) recorded 263 individual food-borne cases from 160 botulism events in the United States, with a case-fatality rate of 4%.
+Thirty-nine percent (103 cases and 58 events) occurred in Alaska, all attributable to traditional Alaska Native foods.
+In the lower 49 states, home-canned food was implicated in 70 events (~69%), with canned asparagus being the most frequent source.
 Two restaurant-associated outbreaks affected 25 people.
-The median number of cases per year was 23 (range 17–43), the median number of events per year was 14 (range 9–24).
-The highest incidence rates occurred in Alaska, Idaho, Washington, and Oregon.
-All other states had an incidence rate of 1 case per ten million people or less.
+The median number of cases per year was 23 (range 17–43) and the median number of events per year was 14 (range 9–24).
+The highest incidence rates occurred in Alaska, Idaho, Washington, and Oregon; all other states had an incidence rate of ≤1 case per ten million population.

-The number of cases of food borne and infant botulism has changed little in recent years, but wound botulism has increased because of the use of black tar heroin, especially in California.
+The number of food-borne and infant botulism cases has remained relatively stable in recent years, but wound botulism continues to rise—largely linked to injection-drug use, particularly black-tar heroin in California.

 All data regarding botulism antitoxin releases and laboratory confirmation of cases in the US are recorded annually by the Centers for Disease Control and Prevention and published on their website.